Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Gayndah - Mundubbera had a median taxpayer income of $38,026 and an average income of $45,885 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-These figures are lower than national averages.
-In comparison, Rest of Qld's median income was $50,780 with an average income of $64,844 during the same period.
-By September 2025, estimated incomes would be approximately $43,346 (median) and $52,304 (average), based on a 13.99% increase from the financial year 2022 Wage Price Index growth.
-Census data indicates that household, family, and personal incomes in Gayndah - Mundubbera all fall between the 5th and 9th percentiles nationally.
-Income distribution shows that 30.2% of the population (2,040 individuals) earn within the $400-$799 range, differing from surrounding regions where the $1,500-$2,999 range dominates with 31.7%.
-Housing costs are modest, allowing for 88.6% of income to be retained, but total disposable income ranks at just the 9th percentile nationally.
+The Gayndah - Mundubbera SA2 had a median taxpayer income of $38,026 and an average income of $45,885 in the financial year 2022.
+This was lower than the national average, with Rest of Qld having a median income of $50,780 and an average income of $64,844.
+By September 2025, estimated incomes would be approximately $43,346 (median) and $52,304 (average), based on Wage Price Index growth since financial year 2022.
+Census data indicates that incomes in Gayndah - Mundubbera fall between the 5th and 9th percentiles nationally for households, families, and individuals.
+Income distribution shows that 30.2% of the population (2,042 individuals) earn within the $400 - 799 range, differing from surrounding regions where the $1,500 - 2,999 range dominates with 31.7%.
+Housing costs are modest, with 88.6% of income retained, but total disposable income ranks at just the 9th percentile nationally.

 Frequently Asked Questions - Income